Chinese Red-Barked Birch BETULA ALBO-FASCINATION

 Weed Control

 One of the most common causes of lack of water is competition from grass.
 When trees are first establishing, the grass roots would be at the same level as the tree roots and are far more efficient at taking up water and thus choke the tree.
-It is vital for 3 years after planting that your tree or hedge has a circle or strip one metre wide completely free of grass.
-The way to eliminate grass in order of effectiveness is:
+It is vital that for at least 3 years after planting your tree or hedge has a circle or strip one metre wide completely free of grass.

-Mowing or strimming is NOT an answer to the problem.
+- Mowing or strimming is NOT an answer to the problem.
 Each time you mow, the grass will grow back more vigorously and strimming invariably leads to lacerated trunks.

 Staking